dev-javascript/tabs-more-button/README.md

 ## Rules

-- `view more` button should be sibling element of `Tablist` element
+- `view more` button is required to display the hidden tabs and should be next sibling element of `Tablist` element

 - `tabs` and `view more` button should be kept on same line